 gsutil defacl set public-read gs://[YOUR-PROJECT-ID]

-The sample application includes a Dockerfile, which is used create the application's Docker image.
-This Docker image runs the application on Kubernetes Engine.
+The sample app includes a Dockerfile, which is used create the app's Docker image.
+This Docker image runs the app on GKE.

 # The Google App Engine python runtime is Debian Jessie with Python installed # and various os-level packages to allow installation of popular Python # libraries.
 The source is on github at: # https://github.com/GoogleCloudPlatform/python-docker FROM gcr.io/google_appengine/jetty9 # Add application code.
 ADD target/bookshelf-gke-1.0-SNAPSHOT/ /app